 “When I found out that my husband and I were having a baby, I was ecstatic!
 I knew that my purpose was to be a mother.
 I wanted to be the best mother that anyone could ever be.
 But I never thought of breastfeeding something that could be the best thing for my baby.
 I felt weird about having my son latch on and decided before he even came into this world that I wouldn’t breastfeed.

-May of 2007 my beautiful baby boy arrived and I was overcome with joy.
+May of 2007 my beautiful baby boy arrived, and I was overcome with joy.
 The nurses in the hospital informed me that the nutrients from the colostrum I produced were the best for the baby.
-You only produce colostrum in the beginning of your breastfeeding journey, so I asked if I could just pump.
-They provided me with a pump and it was very slow going.
+You only produce colostrum at the beginning of your breastfeeding journey, so I asked if I could just pump.
+They provided me with a pump, and it was very slow going.
 I was pumping not even two ounces at a time.
 This made me try even harder and give my son the best.
-Because I was just pumping I didn’t have enough , and my milk subsided.
+Because I was just pumping, I didn’t have enough and my milk subsided.
 My husband and I then had seen a difference.
 My son didn’t agree with the standard formula.
-We tried 3 different types and then finally found one that he could keep down.
+We tried 3 different types and later finally found one that he could keep down.
 He was up every two hours until he was six months old and had reflux.
 I was exhausted.
 I had also gone back to work.
 Not only was I tired.
 I was dealing with a sick and cranky baby.

-When the heavens opened up for the second time in my life I knew that I was truly blessed.
+When the heavens opened up for the second time in my life, I knew that I was truly blessed.
 I put aside all my worries and went for it.
 I had him latch on as soon as he was hungry.
 It hurt like crazy.
-I had pumped before and knew what the pressure felt like but this was different.
+I had pumped before and knew what the pressure felt like, but this was different.
 This actually felt normal.
 I didn’t feel like a cow being milked by the utters, and actually bonded with my baby.
 Not to mention that he seems full, happy, and healthy.
 He not only sleeps from 9:30 at night till 6:00 in the morning, but we are both rested and happy.
-I have energy to play and potty train my two year old and help my newborn develop.
+I have the energy to play and potty train my two-year-old and help my newborn develop.
 I have also bought a cheap pump and pump every time I feel like I am full and he doesn’t eat.
-My freezer has 30, four ounce bags of my milk.
+My freezer has 30, four-ounce bags of my milk.
 If for any reason I start to lose my milk I have started a back up just in case.
 And the biggest kicker, I lost every pound that I put on from my second pregnancy!

 I want to say to anybody out there that is scared by the thought of breastfeeding, just do it.
 Take it from me that everyone will benefit from this.“

-"My breastfeeding journey started with my first son and went quite well until he was 6 months then he gave up one side, this devastated me and I did all I could to get him back on but it didn't work.
+"My breastfeeding journey started with my first son and went quite well until he was 6 months when he gave up one side, this devastated me, and I did all I could to get him back on, but it didn't work.

 I was already a midwife of 8 years when I had my second son and used my connections with this to learn more about breastfeeding.

 I needed many thousands of hours to show the Board of Lactation Examiners that I was experienced enough to sit the exam and practice as an LC.
-It was then that I realised that Lactation Consultants really had the knowledge and skill to give fantastic advice, I mean, if you have to be scrutinised before they let you in.
+It was then that I realized that Lactation Consultants really had the knowledge and skill to give fantastic advice, I mean if you have to be scrutinized before they let you in.
 I studied for 2 years to sit the exam in July 2008 and passed with 82%!

-The most important part of it all was that I had a truly amazing birth and am still breastfeeding to this day and my son is now 2 years of age.
+The most important part of it all was that I had a genuinely fantastic birth and am still breastfeeding to this day and my son is now 2 years of age.
 I am forever grateful that I was able to sit this exam and also for the fantastic knowledge I was able to apply to my own personal breastfeeding relationship with my beautiful son.......so perfect!"